Inambe/native-css-js-webpack-template/README.md

 5. open `index.html` with any browser
 6. change any file from `src` folder
 7. refresh `index.html` to see changes
-8. run `npm run build` to build minified assets for production
+8. run `npm run build` to build minimized assets for production

-_Note: development server isn't inculed by default_
+_Note: development server isn't included by default_

 _I recommend to use `live-server` `visual-studio-code` extension with this template to achieve auto-refresh_